isaacchristian/bash-scripts/README.md

+# Bash Scripts

-Bash scripts for quick automated installations.
+These are bash scripts for quick automated installations I've created and wanted to share.